-Much of the province's oil and gas industry is currently focussed in the northeast region.
+Much of the province's oil and gas industry is currently focussed in the northeast region in the Western Canadian Sedimentary Basin.
 The direct economic benefits are largely concentrated in that area, as well as spilling over into Alberta.
 However, a number of Prince George businesses do supply goods and services to the industry despite the distance.

-In the more immediate vicinity of Prince George are the large Nechako and Bowser/Sustut Basins and the smaller Quesnel Trough, which are believed to contain substantial oil and gas reserves, although It is expected to be some years out before serious interest is shown in developing these resources.
+In the more immediate vicinity of Prince George are the large Nechako and Bowser/Sustut Basins and the smaller Quesnel Trough, which are believed to contain substantial oil and gas reserves.
+The BC Ministry of Energy, Mines and Petroleum Resources is continuing with its resource evaluation of the interior basins.
+It is expected to be some years out before serious interest is shown in developing these resources, primarily because there are other more lucrative opportunities in the shorter-term for the industry in the Western Canadian Sedimentary Basin.

+This sector should continue to be closely watched since it is likely only a matter of time before greater interest is taken in the reserves in the region, as evidenced by the gradual southern movement of exploration into areas like Tumbler Ridge.
 If an oil and gas industry does develop in the north-central region of the province, Prince George would become the central supply hub and could experience a significant boost in industrial land demand.